gernst/contract-lib/README.md

   as well as `assert` from SMT-LIB, and additionally the new commands `declare-abstractions` and `define-contract`.
 * Interfaces of factories to create the abstract syntax tree (AST) nodes for Contract-LIB (found in the package `org.contractlib.factory`).
-* A parser based on the ANTLR grammar which has to be instantiated with the concrete factories and which produces the AST.
+* A parser `org.contractlib.parser.ContractLibANTLRParser` based on the ANTLR grammar which has to be instantiated with the concrete factories and which produces the
+  AST.
-* Basic default implementations of these interfaces, which support tasks such as type resolution.
+* Basic default implementations of these interfaces in the package `org.contractlib.ast`, which support tasks such as type resolution.

 The idea is that for tool developers who want to import Contract-LIB into their tools, the following steps have to be
 done: First, they need to implement the factory interfaces.
 This gives the freedom to only implement what is of interest